Saturday Review (U.S. magazine)

 Saturday Review, previously The Saturday Review of Literature, was an American weekly magazine established in 1924.
 Norman Cousins was the editor from 1940 to 1971.
 Under Cousins, it was described as "a compendium of reportage, essays and criticism about current events, education, science, travel, the arts and other topics."

 At its peak, Saturday Review was influential as the base of several widely read critics (e.g., Wilder Hobson, music critic Irving Kolodin, and theater critics John Mason Brown and Henry Hewes), and was often known by its initials as SR. It was never very profitable and eventually succumbed to the decline of general-interest magazines after restructuring and trying to reinvent itself more than once during the 1970s and 1980s.

 History

-From 1920 to 1924, Literary Review was a Saturday supplement to the New York Evening Post.
-Henry Seidel Canby established it as a separate publication in 1924.
+Henry Seidel Canby established the publication in 1924.
 Bernard DeVoto was the editor in 1936–1938.
 In 1950, John Barkham became book reviewer there.
 Until 1952, it was known as The Saturday Review of Literature.

 The magazine was purchased by the McCall Corporation in 1961.

-Saturday Review reached its maximum circulation of 660,000 under Cousins's editorship.
+Saturday Review reached its maximum circulation of 660,000 under the editorship (1940–1971) of Norman Cousins.